Learn about farm fresh eggs vs store bought, where to find healthy eggs, the nutritional value of farm fresh eggs and how yours stack up.

 In the spring of 2004, Madison changed its poultry ordinance.
 Today, Mad City Chickens hosts an annual summer Coop Tour and a fall “Pro-Poultry People Potluck,” each attracting up to 80 people.
 Rheal and others offer a two-hour City Chickens 101 class to teach would-be poultry owners the basics of coop design and other requirements.
 A buzzing online discussion group helps members organize group purchases of chicks and share ideas, such as how to keep waterers from freezing in the winter.

 Madison is not the only U.S. city witnessing a chicken revival.
-The organic gardeners’ group Seattle Tilth has been organizing chicken classes and coop workshops for almost 20 years; similar movements are underway in Minneapolis and Portland, Ore.
+The organic gardeners’ group Seattle Tilth has been organizing chicken classes and coop workshops for almost 20 years; similar movements are underway in Minneapolis and Portland, Oregon.
 As egg prices rise in tandem with concerns about food quality and safety, “pro-poultry people” from San Francisco to Brooklyn are reclaiming their right to raise small flocks within city limits.

 It’s not just an urban movement, either.
 The Mad City group gets questions from all over the country, Rheal says.
 More and more citizens are rediscovering what their grandparents knew: Backyard flocks provide flavorful, nutritious eggs and a host of other benefits, from companionship to manure for the compost pile.

-Anyone who’s eaten eggs from hens with access to fresh green pasture knows how different they are from typical supermarket eggs.
+Anyone who’s eaten eggs from hens with access to fresh green pasture knows how different they are from typical store bought eggs.
 What you notice first is the color of the yolks: a deep, bright orange-yellow instead of a wan pastel shade.
 If you take the time to crack a few sample eggs into individual white bowls and compare them side by side, you’ll notice other differences: in pastured eggs, the yolks stand up firm and round and the whites tend to stay intact when you crack them; in conventional eggs, the yolks are often flat, the whites loose and watery.

 Those differences of color and texture signal flavor, nutrition and performance benefits.
 Most people say pastured eggs taste like eggs — meaty and protein-dense, ready to complement other foods such as cheese, herbs and vegetables.
 In an omelet or frittata, their richly colored yolks also make them look as good as they taste.